Rachel Renée Russell

 Rachel Renée Russell (born March 13, 1959) is an American author of the children's book series Dork Diaries and its spin-off The Misadventures of Max Crumbly.

 Russell grew up in Saint Joseph, Michigan, and has four younger siblings, two sisters and twin brothers.
 She attended Northwestern University, then law school.
 As of 2013, she lives in Chantilly, Virginia.

 Dork Diaries, written in a diary format, uses doodles, drawings, and comic strips to chronicle the daily life of the main character, Nikki Maxwell, as she struggles to fit in and survive middle school.
 The series is based on Russell's middle school experiences.
 Her daughter, Nikki, is the illustrator of the series.
 The main character, Nikki Maxwell, is named after her daughter.

 The Misadventures of Max Crumbly is about a character, Maxwell Crumbly, who keeps a diary about his challenges in middle school.
 He is introduced in Dork Diaries: Tales From A Not-So Perfect Pet Sitter.

-As of December 2023, Dork Diaries has been sold to 55 million people all over the world, and was on the New York Times Best Sellers list in the Children's Series category in 2010.
+As of December 2025, Dork Diaries has sold over 55 million copies worldwide in 52 countries and 45 languages.
+It has been on the New York Times Best Sellers list in the Children's Series category for 336 weeks.